gurbirRemy/Eklo-AI/README.md

 This class contains functions used from CoreNLP.

 ### What we have done :
-For  assignment 3, -
+For  assignment 3,
+######
 We have made an GUI so the user can interact with the chatbot in a nice interface and see the history.

-We used Stanford's CoreNlp to ascertain the crux of the question so as to find a suitable response
+We used Stanford's CoreNlp to ascertain the crux of the question so as to find a suitable response.
 - Lemmetization, Coreference resolution, Part-of-speech tagging and Named entity recognition
   - Lemmitization was used to remove words such as is,am,are .... etc
   - Coreference resolution was used to detect entities which are usually the main subject of the question